vgurianov/srt/README.md

 We used Python on two reasons.
 First, the Python is object-orientred language and it is can use ontology.
 Second, the Python is interpretation language and it is do flexy change code.In documentation, we present package API.

 We propose simulation model of spacetime as the discrete model of physical space.
 The simulation model described as ontology.
 A detailed description of this model can be found in the [documentation](https://vgurianov.github.io/srt/).
 We use the [UML2 SP](https://vgurianov.github.io/uml-sp/).
 The UML2 SP (UML Scientific Profile)  used to development of simulation model.
 It is a profile of UML.
-UML2 SP models are do not depend on the programming language.
+UML2 SP models are do not depend on a programming language.
-In documentation, we present description two experiments.
-The experiments demonstration the time dilation and dynamic relativistic effects.
+In documentation, we present description some experiments.
+Experiments demonstrating the time dilation and dynamic relativistic effects.

 # Installation
-The following dependencies are required to install
+The following dependency is required to install

 [matplotlib](https://matplotlib.org/) (>= 1.4)
-- for module drawing.py
+for module drawing.py

 If you has matplotlib then install MMS from source: